 Where can we set up photos of our deceased loved one?

 Photos may be displayed in the Gathering Space only; photos cannot be placed in the church itself.
 Free-standing easels are available for picture board displays.
 Lecterns are also available for guest books.

 Our loved one was cremated.
 Where can the cremains be placed during the Mass?

 The table for the urn will be placed in the center aisle of the church.
 It is about 20 inches in diameter.
 A wreath or small arrangement of flowers may be placed on the table as well.

 How do I schedule a funeral at St. Paul on the Lake?

 The first step to take when planning a funeral liturgy is to consult one of our priests or speak with our Office Manager.
 This may be done by contacting the Parish Office at 313.885.8855.
 Additionally, the clergy person who will be conducting the funeral service would like to meet with a family member(s) in advance to discuss special memories or requests of the deceased.

 I am interested in purchasing a niche in the St. Paul Columbarium.
 What should I do?

-Please contact Mrs. Mary Anne Perry, Columbarium and Cemetery Coordinator, at 313.885.8855 for information on niche availability and costs.
-She is in the office on Tuesdays and Wednesdays from 9:00am until 2:00pm.
+Please contact Mrs. Theresa Sommer, Columbarium and Cemetery Coordinator, at 313.885.8855 for information on niche availability and costs.
+She is in the office on Tuesdays, Wednesdays, and Thursdays; from 9:00am until 2:00pm.